 5. Temperature of Pallet Location

 Some pallets are transported in extreme temperatures.
 Extreme heat or cold can affect the pallet and the performance of the transportation process.
-It can also affect the racking performance.
+It can also impact the racking performance.

 6. The Addition of Lips